redhat-rcue/rcue/README.md

 ## Release

-To release a new version version of RCUE, edit `bower.json`, `package.json`, and `MAKEFILE` accordingly.
+To release a new version version of RCUE, edit `bower.json` and `package.json`.

 Update the version listed in `bower.json` by editing the file and changing the line: